 - Works regardless of the other side's license, admin policy, or tenant

-- The recording file lives on your machine — no need to negotiate sharing settings
+- The recording file lives on your machine — no need to negotiate sharing settings with the organizer afterward

 From Teams recording to AI notes in Notion — without a bot